andrewkshim/react-animatronics/docs/api_reference.md

 <DebugPanel />
 ```

-`<DebugPanel>` is a component that will help you debug any animation that
+`<DebugPanel>` is a component that will help you debug any animation that goes
-goes through react-animatronics.
-Insert it anywhere in your component
+through react-animatronics.
+It takes no props, so you can simply insert it
-hierarchy and it will render a panel that allows you to play back your
+anywhere in your app and it will render a panel that allows you to play back
-animations.
+your animations.

 ## <a name='bezier'></a> BezierEasing